National Vodka Day

 The History of Vodka

 However, most of this vodka had an alcohol content of only about 40% ABV.
 In many parts of the country, this beverage replaced the more expensive grape wines.
-Eventually, Russians began to produce a drink called vodka that was about 75% ABV.
-However, this drink wasn’t really meant for recreational drinking but was only meant to be used for its medicinal properties.
+Eventually, Russians began to produce a drink called vodka, which was about 75% ABV.

 The History of National Vodka Day